 Meticulous hemostasis must be attained.
 Anticoagulation may be reversed with protamine sulfate if required by continued oozing.
 The incisions are then closed in layers in the usual fashion.
 Dry sterile dressings are employed.

 The cardiopulmonary status must be observed carefully and often in an intensive care setting.
 Distal pulses should be palpated hourly for the first 24 hours and subsequently at regular intervals.
-Many surgeons use low-molecular-weight Dextran infusions of about 20 mL per hour for the first 24 hours, ...
+Many surgeons use low-molecular-weight Dextran infusions of about 20 mL per hour for the first 24 hours, especially if a low popliteal or ...